spicetify/marketplace/README.md

 ```
 ## Manual reset
 If you lose access to the marketplace page, and therefore cannot access the setting, follow these steps:
-- First ensure you have dev-tools enabled by running ``spicetify enable-devtool apply``
+- First ensure you have dev-tools enabled by running ``spicetify enable-devtools apply``
 - Open up console by right clicking anywhere on Spotify (that isn't an element), and clicking inspect element.
 - Click the console tab in the devtools window that appears, and run the following command(in console)
 - ``Marketplace.reset()``